piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 stable over time.

 ### Numerical Setup
-The input parameters for the simulation setup are defined in *parameter.ini*.
-The general numerical parameters (defined in the parameter.ini) are selected by the following
+The input parameters for the simulation setup are defined in *parameter.ini* and the general numerical parameters are the following

     ! =============================================================================== !
     !
 DISCRETIZATION